 On this page

-You’re sure to find a tip or two (or more) on this page to improve Unity UI performance.
 You’ll find many more in this great session by Unity engineer Ian Dundore, Squeezing Unity: Tips for raising performance (section on Unity UI starts at 23:38).

 Divide up your canvases